AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/organizing-pages.md

 #### Name {#name}

-When you supply a page **Name** when creating a new page, AEM will [validate the name according to the conventions](/help/sites-developing/naming-conventions.md) imposed by AEM and JCR.
+When you supply a page **Name** when creating a new page, AEM will validate the name according to the conventions imposed by AEM and JCR.
 You cannot submit invalid characters in the **Name** field.
-When AEM detects invalid characters the field will be highlighted with an explanatory message.
+When AEM detects invalid characters the field will be highlighted with an explanatory message. <!--When you supply a page **Name** when creating a new page, AEM will [validate the name according to the conventions](/help/sites-developing/naming-conventions.md) imposed by AEM and JCR.
+You cannot submit invalid characters in the **Name** field.
+When AEM detects invalid characters the field will be highlighted with an explanatory message.-->

 ![Example of entering an invalid page name](/help/sites-cloud/authoring/assets/organizing-invalid-name.png)